 Published on 29 June 2013

 - The card is one of those slightly stiff cards one gets at parking houses.
-One can use business cards as well, but the benefit of the parking house (and similar) cards is that they are fairly resistant to wear and tear because they have a plasticky surface.
+One can use business cards as well, but the benefit of the parking house (and similar) cards is that they are fairly resistant to wear and tear due to the plasticky surface.
 Save them and have a bunch around, at home, in the wallet, camera bag, hat, car.
-At least on my camera a thicker card, like a credit card, won’t fit.
+At least in my camera a thicker card, like a credit card, won’t fit.

 - It is sometimes recommended to trim the film’s leader by cutting away a part of the film to lengthen the leader, for instance by using the ABLON template or simply cutting the leader by hand.
 I don’t do this and have never had loading troubles as a result (I should say, though, that I do cut the leader on bulk loaded rolls, but just to get a leader of similar length and width as that of shop-bought rolls).

 - Make sure the card goes all the way down.
-On my camera, there’s an edge close to the bottom (or actually the top of the camera) which the card has to pass – one can feel it quite clearly inserting the card – so it may help to push the card down at a slight angle.
+On my camera, there’s an edge close to the bottom (or actually the top of the camera) which the card has to pass – one can feel it clearly as the card is inserted – so it may help to push the card down at a slight angle.

 - Having wound the film, I fire the shutter once (with lens cap on) and then tighten the rewind knob carefully to take up any slack in the film roll.
 Incidentally, this is the way the Leica Manual (Morgan & Lester, 12th ed., 1951) describes it.
 Earlier editions of this book recommended to wind the film twice, “to pass the film which was exposed to the light while loading”, and then a third time before beginning to use the camera).
-I find this wastes too much film and don’t do it.
-If I’m going to use the camera right away I’ll wind the film once more (and observe the rewind knob turning in the opposite direction of the arrow); otherwise I leave that until later to prevent a frame going off in the camera bag.
+In my view, this wastes too much film.
+If I’m going to use the camera right away I’ll wind the film once more (and observe the rewind knob turning in the opposite direction of the arrow).
+Otherwise I leave that until later to prevent a frame going off in the camera bag.
 Btw, a benefit of firing off a frame with the lens cap on is that it helps when scanning the film (with Vuescan at least) because one has a plenty of unexposed film to “Lock exposure” and “Lock film base color”) [update 21 Feb 2017: Nowadays I skip this step in the scanning workflow].